 5.1 Lost Creek Plant Revenues.
 The Parties agree that all revenues resulting from the sale of liquids extracted by the Lost Creek Plant shall be allocated by the Administrative Manager to the Members in accordance with their Membership Interest as that value is established in the LLC Agreement.
 The Administrative Manager shall distribute each Member’s allocable share of the liquids revenues within thirty (30) Days of its receipt of actual volume and quantity information relative to the applicable Month.

 5.2 Natural Gas Fuel Excess.
-The Parties agree that any Natural Gas Fuel with a value in excess of the Utility Power Bill shall be sold by the Administrative Manager, or its designee, each Day at the CIG Wamsutter Delivery Point for the Gas Daily CIG (North System) Index.
-The revenue, if any resulting from such sale of that portion of the Natural Gas Fuel shall be allocated to the Members in accordance with their Membership Interest as that value is established in the LLC Agreement.
+The Parties agree that any Natural Gas Fuel with a value in excess of the Utility Power Bill for any Month shall be sold by the Administrative Manager, or its designee.
+Each of the Members or their designee may bid to purchase the Natural Gas Fuel for the succeeding Month.
+Such bid shall be submitted in writing to the Administrative Manager by no later than the 15th Day of the Month for the succeeding Month’s business.
+The Administrative Manager shall select the highest bid by the 20th of the Month.
+The terms and conditions of the sale shall be governed by a sale/purchase agreement to be executed between the Company and the purchaser of the Natural Gas Fuel.
+The revenue, if any resulting from such sale of that portion of the Natural Gas Fuel shall be allocated to the Members in accordance with each Member’s respective Usage Ratio for that Month.
 Such revenue shall be allocated to the Members within thirty (30) Days of Company’s receipt of actual volume and quantity information relative to the applicable Month.

 INTERRELATION WITH THE LLC AGREEMENT